Azzelarab/cc/README.md

                     ]
 ```

+### csv_spliting_style method
+Since we are not allowed to import any library, I wrote a simple function that split a CSV record. it takes into consideration the used delimiter and ignores it inside double quotes.

+### save_list_to_csv_file
+A simple method that saves a list into a CSV file.

 ## Used algorithm

 ### Step 1
-load products ids with their departments ids  and index it by the product_id
+Load products ids with their departments ids  and index it by the product_id
 products_indexed_by_id  = simple_csv.indexing(columns_to_include=[0,3], column_to_index=0)
 the data structure is a dictionary because this information is requested for each order product.

 ### Step 2
-read orders, group them by product_id and count them
+Read orders, group them by product_id and count them
     orders_by_products_id   = simple_csv.group_counting(columns_to_group_by=[1])

 ### Step 3
-read orders that meet the requirement to be as first order, group them by product_id and count them.
+Read orders that meet the first order requirement, group them by product_id and count them.
     first_orders_by_product_id   = simple_csv.group_counting(columns_to_group_by=[1,3], where={'column_index':1, 'column_value':0})

 ### Step 4